Breed Standard

 FOREQUARTERS

 The forequarters, when viewed in profile, should be strong, muscular, and well-developed.
 The shoulder should be broad and sloping.
 Right angles are formed by both the shoulder blade in its articulation with the upper foreleg and by the line formed from the upper tip of the shoulder to the back of the elbow joint.
 The ligaments and muscles attaching the shoulder blade to the rib cage must be well-developed for function and speed.
-The Turkish Boz Shepherd possesses flexibility in his shoulders that appears unnatural.
+The Turkish Boz Shepherd possesses an unnatural flexibility in his shoulders.

 The forelegs are relatively long, well-boned, well-muscled, parallel, and proportionate to the frame.
 When viewed in profile, the forelegs are directly under the withers, straight, and vertical to the ground.